Wale, Young Dolph and More React to the Death of Young Greatness

 Known for his 2015 single, "Moolah," Greatness was gunned down in the parking lot on Elysian Fields Avenue around 1:35 a.m.
 WDSU reporter Christina Watkins tweeted Young Greatness, born Theodore Jones, was shot in the back.
 After the shooting, two suspects allegedly fled the scene in Greatness' car.
 The 34-year-old rhymer was pronounced dead on the scene.

-Quality Control CEO Pierre "Pee" Thomas, who signed Greatness to QC a few years ago, reacted to the "Paper" rapper's death on his Instagram story shortly after news broke.
+Quality Control CEO Pierre "Pee" Thomas, who had signed Greatness to QC before Greatness left last year, reacted to the "Paper" rapper's death on his Instagram story shortly after news broke.
 "Rest In Peace @younggreatness7 Prayers "for your family and kids."
 He also later wrote, "Life so short.
 Cherish every moment."

 "It's no ill will with me or Coach K or nothing like that," Greatness said of his departure from QC.
 "But sometimes when you are doing business we all have different opinions, different way we see things.
 Sometimes things are not meant to work."